MNoya/DotaCraft/README.md

 - All abilities will be written using the datadriven system & lua scripts, no dota overrides allowed.

-- Values and general description is taken from http://classic.battle.net/war3/
+- Values and general description are taken from http://classic.battle.net/war3/

 - Code each separate ability file inside scripts/npc/abilities then use executable.jar to merge the npc_abilities_custom.txt and test.

-- Update progress in the spreadsheet: https://docs.google.com/spreadsheets/d/1qwyG20YNi88G-SFYbaiyxi11Vtar8kjNXXJCMZyF7Y0
+- Update progress in the [Warcraft 3 SpellLibrary Spreadsheet](https://docs.google.com/spreadsheets/d/1qwyG20YNi88G-SFYbaiyxi11Vtar8kjNXXJCMZyF7Y0)

 - Check [Warchasers](https://github.com/MNoya/Warchasers/tree/master/scripts) & [SpellLibrary spreadsheet](https://docs.google.com/spreadsheets/d/1oNoqMW2_PZ57TEonAQgMF-9JlApbt3LPNFtx72RhS8Y)
 to see if a similar spell was already made.
 Many spells overlap, so also make sure to reuse spells from both libraries and credit the authors.

 - Try to use any existing dota particle similar to the original spell.
-Use this guide for reference: http://moddota.com/forums/discussion/69/particle-attachment
+[Use this guide for reference](http://moddota.com/forums/discussion/69/particle-attachment)

 If custom particles are needed we can deal with that later.

 - Follow this coding style: